LUMA

 all -- all fixtures in the venue

-front -- fixtures in groups tagged "front"
+front_wash & left_truss -- fixtures in both groups

-left | right -- fixtures on either side
+left_truss | right_truss -- fixtures in either group

 Operators